hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 ### Nonsensical sentences

 I'd be remiss if I didn't try out Chomsky's famous ***"colorless green ideas sleep furiously"*** --- an example originally presented in order to demonstrate that the role of syntax is separate from that of semantics: we are able to assign a structure to this sentence and we know that it is well-formed, just as we also know that it is meaningless because of the particular lexical items that have been combined here.
 The model has no trouble producing an image -- but it only grabs onto the most basic concepts: *"green"* and *"sleep"*.
+(Bonus: a pretty white woman no one asked for!)

 <img src="https://hkotek.com/text-to-image/colorless1.png" width="35%" /> &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/colorless2.png" width="35%" />